sap-tutorials/Tutorials/tutorials/abap-connectivity-daemon-simple/abap-connectivity-daemon-simple.md

 ### Introduction to ABAP Daemons
 ABAP Daemons are provided by the ABAP Daemon Framework (ADF).
 They are used to handle events in a reliable way by running in sessions with unlimited lifetime.
-ABAP programs can communicate with the daemons by sending messages to them using the Push Channel Protocol.
+ABAP programs can communicate with the daemons by sending messages to them using ABAP Messaging Channels and message type Push Channel Protocol.

 You can make yourself more familiar with the ABAP Daemon Framework by reading the [official documentation](https://help.sap.com/viewer/753088fc00704d0a80e7fbd6803c8adb/1709.001/en-US/311af9b769d84fffa7b7384bae27109c.html).